Easy Easter Cake, homemade yellow cake, almond butter cream (speckled!), peep layers and candy eggs on top! So cute and so easy!

 - 11. Let the cakes cool completely before frosting.

-Add in vanilla, almond extract, salt and heavy cream and mix until combined.
-(1 tsp vanilla extract,1 tsp almond extract, 3/4 cup heavy cream)
+- Add in vanilla, almond extract, salt and heavy cream and mix until combined.
+(1 teaspoon vanilla extract,1 teaspoon almond extract, ¾ cup heavy cream)

 To assemble the cake: